 What happens next?

-If you earn a 2.0 quarter GPA or higher while under Academic Review and have a cumulative GPA of 2.0 after the quarter, you'll return to Regular Academic Status.
+If you earn a 2.0 quarter GPA or higher while under Academic Notice and have a cumulative GPA of 2.0 after the quarter, you'll return to Regular Academic Status.

 What's Dean's Review?

-Students are under Dean’s Review if they have a quarter GPA below 1.5 or if while on Academic Review they earned a quarter GPA below a 2.0 and/or their cumulative GPA is below 2.0.
-At this time, the College reviews the student’s record and considers whether a student needs to take specific steps to be enrolled the next quarter under Academic Review or whether the student needs a break in enrollment to reassess their situation and repair their GPA.
+Students are under Dean’s Review if they have a quarter GPA below 1.5 or if while on Academic Notice they earned a quarter GPA below a 2.0 and/or their cumulative GPA is below 2.0.
+The College reviews the student’s record and considers whether a student needs to take specific steps to be enrolled the next quarter under Academic Notice or whether the student needs a break in enrollment to reassess their situation and repair their GPA.

 Here's what you need to know about Dean's Review: